danfuzz/samizdat/doc/samizdat-0-lib/library-generator.md

 in passed order.
 The generator becomes voided when *any* of the individual generators is voided.

-#### `generator(value) <> generator`
+#### `generatorFromValue(value) <> generator`

-Basic generator constructor.
-This takes an arbitrary collection value &mdash;
-a list, a map, or a string &mdash; and returns a generator which successively yields elements of that collection, per the specification for generators.
+Collection iteration generator constructor.
+This takes an arbitrary collection value &mdash; a list, a map, or a string &mdash; and returns a generator which successively yields elements of that collection, per the specification for generators.

-If passed a function, `generator` returns the function directly, on the assumption that it is already a generator, and to make it easy to write functions that can take either values or generators, coercing the former to generators and transparently not-transforming generators passed directly.
+If passed a function, `generatorFromValue` returns the function directly, on the assumption that it is already a generator, in order to make it easy to write functions that can take either values or generators, coercing the former to generators and transparently not-transforming generators passed directly.
+That is, a function that wants to take values-or-generators can safely call `generatorFromValue(valueOrGenerator)` without any up-front type checking.

 #### `listFromGenerator(value) <> list`